Chethana-H-C/Retail-Sales-Data-Analysis/README.md

     OR total_sale IS NULL;
 ```

-**3. Data Exploration**
+**🔍 3.
+Data Exploration**

 To gain an initial understanding of the dataset, several exploratory SQL queries were performed.
-These queries help analyze the volume of transactions, customer diversity, and the range of product categories in the retail dataset.
+These queries helped to understand dataset size, customer base, and product diversity.

 Key Exploration Queries: